 Encompassing nine justices that preside hearings together to come to a consensual conclusion, at its discretion, the Supreme Court shall entertain appeals coming from the federal circuit courts of appeals as well as the high courts of the state if the appeal comprises of the U.S. Constitution or any law prevalent in the nation.

-Adding on the aforesaid, if the President uses his/her veto power to negate a bill, Congress has the opportunity to override the said decision if the bill receives 2/3 votes of the houses of Congress.
+Adding to the aforesaid, if the President uses his/her veto power to negate a bill, Congress has the opportunity to override the said decision if the bill receives 2/3 votes from the House of Congress.

 Post the assent to a bill, it becomes a federal law, which is none other than the statutes that are in use.
-From encompassing the concept of paying income taxes, and establishing the Social Security system, to protecting the environment by regulating air and water pollution, the legal statutes touch upon a variety of subjects that is essential for citizens.
+From encompassing the concept of paying income taxes and establishing the Social Security system to protecting the environment by regulating air and water pollution, the legal statutes touch upon a variety of subjects that are essential for citizens.

 Each state comprises their own legislative and executive divisions that create, initiate, and implement laws within that particular state.